 FAQ

-- What exactly IS Carterhaugh? - The Carterhaugh School of Folklore and the Fantastic is an award-winning online school dedicated to classes on fairy tales, folklore, and all things fantastic.
+• What exactly IS Carterhaugh? - The Carterhaugh School of Folklore and the Fantastic is an award-winning online school dedicated to classes on fairy tales, folklore, and all things fantastic.
 It was created by Sara and Brittany in 2016 as a place for those who dreamed of elven battles while studying economics, those who have always sworn they could see ghosts, and those who longed for a school of magic to send them an unexpected acceptance letter.
 We aim to use our knowledge and passion for these subjects to share their wonder, solidify their importance in society, and spread a bit of magic into the world.

-- What if I can’t look at any of the materials on January 8th? - You do NOT have to play with the materials on any specific date – they are yours to view whenever is best for you!
+• When will I hear from you/get access to the lesson? - You'll get access to everything right away, but you do NOT have to play with the materials on any specific date – they are yours to view whenever is best for you!
 This is one of the many reasons why online courses work so well – they can fit everyone’s schedule :).
-January 8th is simply the day we'll post the mini-course and open the Facebook group!

-- What is a “grimoire page” again ? - Our grimoire pages are basically one page PDF lesson summaries.
+• What is a “grimoire page” again ? - Our grimoire pages are basically one page PDF lesson summaries.
 They’re short but beautifully presented, made to look like the pages of an ancient spell book.
 The more classes you take with us, the more pages you can add to your own personal Carterhaugh grimoire!

 As always, if you have additional questions at any time, don't hesitate to get in touch with us at [email protected]!

 Pull up a chair and come warm yourself by the fire.
 Open your mind to tales and your heart to magic.
 The gates of Carterhaugh are open!